diva-exchange/diva-dockerized/README.md

 ## Get Started

-There are three different flavours of testnets available: a simple local one, an I2P based one and a peer-to-peer (P2P) based one.
+There are two different flavours of testnets available: a simple local one and an I2P based one.

 **Stable:** the local testnet runs on your local network.
 It's fast and available on your local network only.
 Use it for application development.

-**Stable & Private:** the I2P based testnet routes all traffic between the Iroha nodes through the private network I2P.
+**Beta & Private:** the I2P based testnet routes all traffic between the Iroha nodes through the private network I2P.
 The Iroha nodes itself remain private.
 The I2P network might have quite some latency and hence the synchronisation between the Iroha nodes might be slow.

-**Experimental:** the peer-to-peer (P2P) based testnet routes all traffic between the Iroha nodes through the clearnet.
-Initially, the Iroha nodes are connected with each other with the help of a signal/STUN service.
-A signal/STUN service enables peer-to-peer connections behind firewalls.
-This signal/STUN implementation is used to establish the connections between the Iroha nodes: https://codeberg.org/diva.exchange/signal

 ### Docker Compose & Clone the Code